Duke of Cambridge’s Own (Middlesex) Regiment

 Date of death:

-Harry enlisted in Bedford, Bedfordshire and served as a private with the Duke of Cambridge’s (Middlesex) Regiment, regimental number 241598 (formerly 5917) in the Western European Theatre of War, France and Flanders.
-He was reported missing presumed killed in action on 30th November 1917, just two weeks after his marriage.
+Charles was a private with the 2nd Battalion of Duke of Cambridge’s Own (Middlesex) Regiment, Regimental number G/26014 and served in the Western European Theatre of War, France and Flanders.
+He was killed in action in Ypres on 31st July 1917.

 He was awarded the Victory Medal and the British War Medal.